 Though few and far between, pink diamonds have been discovered across all continents except Antarctica.

 They were first unearthed in India several hundred years ago, and have remained a point of fascination for royalty, celebrities, gemologists, collectors, and the general public ever since.
-Queen Elizabeth II has even been known to don these blushing beauties from time to time.
+Queen Elizabeth II was even known to don these blushing beauties from time to time.

 So, how rare are they?